m0ru/bak/02_problemdescription.md

 other services in a similar way that an email-client allows interacting with email-servers.
 Through it, people can:

 * Create and post new needs.
-Currently these consist of a simple data-structure with a subject, textual description and optional tags or location information.
+Currently these consist of a simple data-structure with a subject line, a long textual description and optional tags or location information.
-* View needs and all data in them in a human-friendly fashion
+* View needs/posts and all data in them in a human-friendly fashion
-* Share links to posts with other people
+* Share links to needs/posts with other people
 * Immediately get notified of and see matches, incoming requests and chat messages
 * Send and accept contact/connection requests
 * Write and send chat messages

 For exploring these interaction, several prototypes -- both paper-based and (partly) interactive -- had already been designed, the latest of which was a (graphical) overhaul by Ulf Harr.
+The version preceding that one had also already been implemented using angular 1.x.

 <!-- TODO { screens from last prototype } -->